 Udaipur City Palace

 The City Palace was quite visible from our hotel window.
-Located on the banks of Lake Pichola, this grand palace is an unequalled visual of status and charm of the Mewar dynasty.
+Located on the banks of Lake Pichola, this grand palace is an unequaled visual of the status and charm of the Mewar dynasty.
 A visit to the Udaipur City Palace is incomplete without visiting the palace museum.
+This is one of the best things to do in Udaipur.

 One of the first complexities that unfolded before we were purchasing the entry tickets.
 There were 20 different combinations of experiences!
 And each one seemed lucrative than the other.
 But since time was a factor in these two days in Udaipur, we decided that the City Palace and Palace Museum combination works best for us.
 The entry is from 9:30 AM till 4:45 PM.